sabburi6/rideshare-demand-forecasting/README.md

 **Key findings from SHAP analysis:**
 - Hour of day is by far the most influential feature (commuter pattern)
-- Temperature has a non-linear effect — demand peaks at moderate temperatures (0.6–0.8 normalized) and drops at extremes
+- Temperature has a non-linear effect, demand peaks at moderate temperatures (0.6–0.8 normalized) and drops at extremes
 - Working day status creates distinct demand shapes (commuter peaks on weekdays vs. midday peaks on weekends)

 ## Tech Stack